 This declaration emanates from a recognition that while ICANN is a wellanalyzed institution, few credible proposals for reform exist.
-"Over the years there have been several such proposals, starting with the Boston Working Group's submission to NTIA."
 Accordingly, this proposal first outlines certain premises that we consider to be necessary and important.
 The principles incorporated in this document were arrived at from various discussions with interested parties in Accra at the recent ICANN meeting, statements and discussions held online following the publication of the Lynn Proposal in addition to the private thinking of the authors of this document.
 It is upon these premises and principles that we proceed to elaborate on a proposed Board structure for ICANN that we think are consistent with those principles.
 This elaboration also takes into account the proposals made and the concerns expressed by Stuart Lynn, President of ICANN, about perceived deficiencies in ICANN's processes and structure.

 ICANN has been selected by the United States' government to run the DNS from among a number of proposals submitted "precisely because it was open, consensus-based, and rooted in the Internet community"1.
-"Again, a bit of history - ICANN was selected because it was the groomed choice of NTIA, not because it was somehow better than the other proposals.
-Indeed the pre-birth story of the proposal that became ICANN was rather divergent from the idea of "open and consensus-based"."
 The goal of reforming ICANN is to make it work better.
-Consensus-based decision-making may not always be appropriate where commercial interests "consensus-based doesn't work well even when the conflict isn't commercial" conflict.
+Consensus-based decision-making may not always be appropriate where commercial interests conflict.
 This does not mean that in future ICANN should be closed, hierarchical, and divorced from the industries, communities, and consumers that it serves.

 Our goal is to foster a productive discussion among the parties that make up ICANN, or who have an interest in the good management of the DNS.
 We all have a serious interest in keeping ICANN, or something very much like it, able to perform those necessary functions of domain name management for which it was created.
 Let us cooperate in the task of making it work well.
-"Don't forget that ICANN also encompasses IP address allocation, protocol parameters (or rather, disputes over protocol parameters, as the parameters themselves come from groups like the IETF), and that vague thing called "the IANA function"."